 Accelerated BSN Track Admissions Process

-In order to apply for the University of the Incarnate Word Accelerated Bachelor of Science in Nursing track, there are a few steps you’ll need to take as part of our admissions process.
+To apply for the University of the Incarnate Word Accelerated Bachelor of Science in Nursing (ABSN) track, you will need to follow a few steps as part of our admissions process.

-Before anything else, we need to make sure our Accelerated BSN track is the right fit for you, and that starts with talking to an admissions counselor.
-Once you complete the form to get started, you’ll receive a call from an admissions counselor, who will be your main point of contact throughout the admissions process.
+Before anything else, you will need to speak to an admissions representative to ensure our Accelerated BSN track is the right fit for you.
+Once you complete the contact form to get started, an admissions representative will call.
+They will be your main point of contact throughout the admissions process.

 2. Develop an Academic Success Plan